 The project started with a workshop in May 2017 in which we learned how to identify targeted pollinators and record observations.
 We then moved to the autumn observatories in the Park.

 The 15 observatories (map: 2017-05 Pollinators v3) were chosen for:

 - their mass displays of flowers for particular plant species and

-Each month we will publish our observations.
+Each month we published our observations.

-The Providing for Pollinators Project is a research and community engagement collaboration between the Friends of Westgate Park and the National Environmental Science Programme – Clean Air and Urban Landscapes Hub, funded by the City of Melbourne.
+The Providing for Pollinators Project was a research and community engagement collaboration between the Friends of Westgate Park and the National Environmental Science Programme – Clean Air and Urban Landscapes Hub, funded by the City of Melbourne.

-With your help and that of other engaged citizens, community groups, indigenous groups and all levels of government, this and other similar projects across Australia are addressing critical issues in urban biodiversity conservation.
-They will demonstrate the importance of urban green spaces for biodiversity – including threatened species and ecological communities – and by demonstrating the value of biodiversity for urban-dwelling humans.
+With participants’ help and that of other engaged citizens, community groups, indigenous groups and all levels of government, this and other similar projects across Australia are addressing critical issues in urban biodiversity conservation.
+They demonstrate the importance of urban green spaces for biodiversity – including threatened species and ecological communities – and by demonstrating the value of biodiversity for urban-dwelling humans.

 Dr Luis Mata